chukshon/softhesis/README.md

 ### Global Context

 - UserContext.tsx: A context provider that manages the global state for the user.
-It stores the user information and provides methods to update this information.
+It stores the user information and provides setUser to update this information.

 ## Getting Started